 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, depression, anxiety, or if you feel agitated, hostile, restless, hyperactive (mentally or physically), or have thoughts about suicide or hurting yourself.

-Call your doctor at once if you have any of these other serious side effects:
+Call your doctor at once if you have:

 jaundice (yellowing of the skin or eyes); or

 Common Lamictal side effects may include:

 blurred vision, double vision;

-loss of coordination;
+tremor, loss of coordination;

-dry mouth, mild nausea, stomach pain, upset stomach;
+dry mouth, nausea, vomiting, stomach pain, diarrhea;

-sleep problems (insomnia); or
+sleep problems (insomnia).